stephenh/avow/README.markdown

 Extending
 =========

-To extend and add your own assertion classes/methods, you should make your own `Assert` class, e.g.:
+To extend and add your own assertion classes/methods, you should make your own `Avow` class, e.g.:

     package com.yourapp;
-    public class Assert extends org.exigencecorp.Assert {
+    public class Avow extends org.exigencecorp.avow.Avow {
       public static YourStringAsserter that(String string) {
         return new YourStringAsserter(string);
       }